Maravanthe

 Maravanthe is a village and a beach in Byndoor Taluk, Udupi District, Karnataka, India.

-It is about 115 km from industrial hub Mangalore, 55 km from Udupi.18 km from Kundapura. and 21 km from Byndoor.
-NH-66 (erstwhile NH-17) runs next to the beach and the Suparnika River flows on the other side of the road.
-Outlook traveller considers it one of Karnataka's most beautiful beaches.
+NH-66 (formerly NH-17) runs next to the beach and the Souparnika River flows on the other side of the road.
+Outlook traveller said it is one of Karnataka's most beautiful beaches.

-The Suparnika River, which almost touches the Arabian Sea here, makes a U-turn and goes westward to join the sea after a journey of nearly more than 10 km (6.2 mi).
+The Suparnika River, which almost touches the Arabian Sea there, makes a U-turn and goes westward to join the sea after a journey of nearly more than 10 km (6.2 mi).